 Mice are sociable animals who thrive with company of their own kind.
 Usually, females will live happily together and will have their own hierarchy system within their group.
 I find mice are happier in small groups to give them lots of opportunities to interact with each other.
 Mice use body language and high pitched sounds to communicate with each other and will establish complex social structures, and males can fall out if kept together and not given enough space.
 If you have boys, give them lots of room and hides so they can have their own space if they wish.
 If the males fall out, you can have them neutered and introduce them to females so they don’t have to live on their own.
 As well as this, entire male mice do have a very strong smell, and neutering will help with this!

-So you’ve been to your local rescue and you have decided to adopt a puppy?
+So you’ve been to your local rescue or found a resposible breeder and you have decided to adopt a puppy?
 That’s great!
 Puppies are lots of fun and you will get to see your little pal grow.
 Puppies are curious and have lots of energy, which is what makes them so fun.
 However, you must make sure your home is safe for that little pup.
 Here are some ways to make sure your home puppy proof!

 Watch out for electrical hazards